ScatteredLegacy Logo

 : 1870 to 1930

-Number of temples in Northeast Tasmania closed and contents now part of the Guan Yin Temple Launceston.
+As the community of tin miners declined there was a gradual closure of the temples in Northeast Tasmania and their contents are now part of the Guan Yin Temple Launceston.

 "Their main centres, where they erected Joss houses, were Moorina and Weldborough, where many of them lived, also at Garribaldi there was another large camp and Joss House."